 -

-Family history mystery: Agnes Stevenson and Rev. Mr. Pattison of Edinburgh
+Family history mystery: Agnes Stevenson and the Rev. Mr. Pattison of Edinburgh

 Tag Cloud for Blog Posts:

-American Revolutionary War Archdall Armagh city Armagh Guardian Begley Benburb Biography Burke Carland Church Claremorris, county Mayo County Fermanagh County Mayo Edinburgh Family history Famine Garvin Glenarb Great War 1914-18 Halifax, Nova Scotia Hamilton Harvest Historical newspapers Huggins Indexing work Irish deeds Kennedy Kilpatrick Lislea, Parish of Kilrea Local history McDonnell McKay Northamptonshire Parish of Aghaloo Pattison Potato blight Potato crop Poverty & the poor law Prescott, Ontario Records Remembrance Stevenson Stewartstown Summit County, Ohio Transcripts Website design
+American Revolutionary War Archdall Armagh city Armagh Guardian Begley Benburb Biography Burke Canada Carland Church Claremorris, county Mayo County Fermanagh County Mayo Edinburgh Family history Famine Ferguson Garvin Glenarb Glenkeen Great War 1914-18 Halifax, Nova Scotia Hamilton Harvest Historical newspapers Huggins Indexing work Irish deeds Kennedy Kilcolman (Clanmorris) Kilpatrick Kilrea Lislea, Parish of Kilrea Local history Marriage McDonnell McKay Newfoundland Northamptonshire Parish of Aghaloo Pattison Potato blight Potato crop Poverty & the poor law Presbyterian ministers Prescott, Ontario Records Remembrance Stevenson Stewartstown Summit County, Ohio Tamlaght O'Crilly Transcripts United Irishmen Website design

 Categories of Blog Posts:

-Acknowledgements Emigrants and settlers Family history mystery General news Interesting finds Military service Misfortune and hardship On this day Research methods Themes Women who endured
+Acknowledgements Emigrants and settlers Family history mystery General news Interesting finds Military service Misfortune and hardship New research On this day Research methods Themes Women who endured